04/03/09

 Substitutions: you could substitute the vanilla extract with one vanilla pod or almond extract to give your clafoutis a different flavour.

-Passionate About Baking said:
+Passionate About Baking says:

 Hard to believe that this is your first post, it’s gorgeous & perfect in every way.
 The setting, the concept & the clafoutis…STUNNING!
 Your blog is beautiful Megan.